singh-ab/singh-ab/README.md

 </div>

 ###
-<h3 align="center">I'm a curious software developer, AI enthusiast, and a student at IIITDM Jabalpur, always tinkering with tech and excited about what’s next!</h3>
+<h3 align="center">I'm a curious software developer, AI/ML enthusiast, and a student at IIITDM Jabalpur, always tinkering with tech and excited about what’s next!</h3>

 - 🔭 I’m currently working on [APS Chatbot and Web App](https://github.com/singh-ab/APS_IIITDMJ)